Frequently Asked Questions

 There are very specific protocols that spell out the need for paramedics.
 When someone calls 911, the dispatcher can quickly determine the need for paramedics, based upon the nature of the injury/illness/event.
 Additionally, the ambulance crew can also request paramedics, should the crew determine there is a need or the episode worsens.

 other activities do you do?

 There are lots of activities in addition to answering emergency calls.
-The members of the Rescue Squad are members of your community.
+The members of the Vailsburg Rescue Squad are members of your community.
+We offer free CPR and First Aid classes to the residents of Vailsburg.
 Look for us providing stand-by medical services at local sporting events, parades, races, National Night Out, and more!
 We also provide escort services for motorcycle runs.

 Q: How can I join the Rescue Squad?
 What

 We are always looking for members to join our ranks.
 Our senior membership (aged 18 and over) is expected to obtain EMT certification within the first year of joining, and the time commitment is approximately 15 hours a week.
 Our cadet program for high school students has a time commitment of approximately 6 hours a week, with a 6-7 week training period prior to membership.
 In addition to the duty requirement, for all members, there are meetings to attend, training drills, and care and maintenance of our building and vehicles.

 Q: I don’t want to provide medical care